brendonyang/connector_sdk/custom_auth/README.md

 After developing a custom adapter, you may submit it to us by taking the following steps.

-1. Create a fork of workato/custom_connector_docs.
+1. Create a fork of `workato/custom_connector_docs`.
 2. Upload your files into the correct folders in your own repository.
-   - Adapter code: upload under the folder workato/custom_connector_docs/custom_connectors/sdk_code.
+   - Adapter code: upload under the folder `custom_connectors/sdk_code`.
 Take note to follow the naming convention for your connector code: adapter_name_connector.rb
-   - Adapter icon: upload under the folder workato/custom_connector_docs/images.
+   - Adapter icon: upload under the folder `images`.
 Your icon should have the same pixel size for its width and height.
-3. Create a Pull Request (PR) into the master branch of workato/custom_connector_docs for your added files.
+3. Create a Pull Request (PR) into the master branch of `workato/custom_connector_docs` repository for your added files.
    - Our SDK repository goes through automated review by Hound bot.
 This checks for compliance with Ruby coding style guide.
 Developers are asked to fix all hound comments.
 4. Submit your application to us [here](https://developer.workato.com).
    - Set your ticket type to "Submit Custom Adapter"